 An intermittent fasting schedule that meets your needs and lifestyle can make or break your fat loss goals, so pick from one of the most popular fasting cycles and experiment until you get the one that feels right.
 Many people start with a 10-hour eating window (giving them 14 hours of fasting) and move it down to 8.
 However, your nutritionist or doctor will help you find what's right.
 In addition to their recommendations, remember to listen to your body and energy levels.

-Fasting is a fantastic tool and strategy for most of us, but certain people should not engage in intermittent fasting for weight loss.
+Fasting is a fantastic tool and strategy for most of us, but certain people should not engage in intermittent fasting for weight management.
 If you're pregnant or might be, are lactating, or have underlying medical conditions such as diabetes type 1 - don't practice intermittent fasting!

-Some doctors still think that intermittent fasting for weight loss is a fad or dietary gimmick, but the research shows that fasting is not dangerous and provides multiple health benefits when done correctly.
+Some doctors still think that intermittent fasting for weight management is a fad or dietary gimmick, but the research shows that fasting is not dangerous and provides multiple health benefits when done correctly.
 Find an integral physician who is up to date with the latest research and consult with them about your desire to try intermittent fasting, especially if you are under 18 years of age, have a history of eating disorders or are past the age of 65.

-If you're prepping for a big event, like running a marathon, getting through a stressful milestone at work, it might not be the best time to try intermittent fasting for weight loss.
+If you're prepping for a big event, like running a marathon, getting through a stressful milestone at work, it might not be the best time to try intermittent fasting for weight management.
 Finding a rhythm that naturally flows with your current lifestyle makes the first cycle easier and more effective.

 Juice fasting is a great way to get nutrients in with no significant caloric intake while you’re following an intermittent fasting schedule.
 One of my favorite juice fast recipes is quick, simple and keeps me alert while I wait for my next meal.
 Often, what you consume before an after intermittent fasting is just as important as the fast itself.